- About Us

 As a daughter of a small business owner and former co-owner of the family business, she has first-hand knowledge of the challenges facing small-scale entrepreneurs.
 Blanca is passionate about small business and understands the impact of small business on the stability and advancement of communities.
 Presently, her role at the Council provides her the opportunity to support and advocate for small business owners throughout all levels of government.

-Stephanie Nommensen, Membership Director
+Stephanie Nommensen, Director of Committees, Communities and Chapters

 Growing up with a family-owned business, Stephanie has first-hand knowledge about what small businesses need to thrive.
 Stephanie’s upbringing provides the opportunity to appreciate the intricacy of business, its challenges and its rewards.
 Stephanie’s experience ranges from hiring and training employees and overseeing inventory and scheduling, to the overall management of the company.